diogotrocha/chatHtml5/README.md

 The server was implemented using Node.js.

-The client implements some HTML5 new tags (header, footer, section, article, aside) and functionalities (forms validation).
+The client implements some HTML5 new tags (header, footer, section, article, aside) and functionalities (forms validations, placeholders and autofocus).
 Are used web sockets, local storage, AppCache and DOM querying APIs.
-CSS3 features used include gradients, animations, box shadow, border radius and box model.
+CSS3 features used include gradients, animations, backgrounds, box shadow, border radius, media queries and box model.

 ## Requirements
 * Node.js and its "ws" module.